abrcheng/SharePointOnlineQuickAssist/SPFX/SPOQA/SearchSpecificDocument.md

 ## More Information

-The feature diagnoses the issue as follows:
+The feature diagnoses and fixes the issue as follows:

-* Check if the site's Nocrawl is enabled
+* The site's Nocrawl is enabled
-* Check if the affected library/list's Nocrawl is enabled
+* The affected library/list's Nocrawl is enabled
-* Check if the DispForm.aspx of the affected library/list exists
+* The DispForm.aspx of the affected library/list is missing
-* Check if the affected document is having no major version
+* The affected document is having no major version